sciensoft/hateoas/README.md

 }
 ```

-Here is how your constroller looks like, no additional injection or attribute decoration is required.
+Here is how your controller looks like, no additional injection or attribute decoration is required.
 Please check our [Sample Project](./samples/Sciensoft.Hateoas.WebSample) out!

 ```csharp
 [Route("api/books")]